justindujardin/mathy/website/docs/examples/swarm_solver.md

 The Fractal Monte Carlo (FMC) algorithm we use comes from `mathy.fragile` module and uses a swarm of walkers to explore your environment and find optimal paths to the solution.
 We'll use it with `mathy_envs`, to solve math problems step-by-step.

-By the time you're done with this notebook, you should have a general understanding of how FMC, through its unique path-search capabilities, interfaces with Mathy to tackle mathy's large, sparse, action spaces.
+By the time you're done with this notebook, you should understand how FMC, through its unique path-search capabilities, interfaces with Mathy to tackle Mathy's large, sparse action spaces.

 ```python